Community Service Organization: Advocacy and social services

-The CSO's grassroots model emphasized self-reliance, encouraging community members to become leaders and activists in their own neighborhoods.
+The CSO's grassroots model emphasized self-reliance, and encouraged community members to become leaders and activists in their own neighborhoods.

-Conflict and the Departure of Cesar Chavez
+Conflict and the departure of Cesar Chavez

 In the late 1950s, Chavez was organizing CSO chapters in Oxnard, California, where farmworkers faced exploitative labor conditions due to the Bracero Program.
 Many local Mexican American workers were displaced by low-wage bracero laborers, and Chavez began organizing protests against the program.

-Recognizing the need for a farmworkers' union, Chavez proposed that the CSO establish a dedicated labor division.
+Chavez proposed that the CSO establish a labor division for farmworkers.
 However, the CSO Board of Directors rejected the idea, insisting that the organization remain focused on social services rather than labor organizing.
-In 1962, Chavez resigned from the CSO to pursue his vision of a union for farmworkers, which led to the formation of the United Farm Workers (UFW).
+Chavez resigned from the CSO in 1962 and later helped establish the organization that became the United Farm Workers.

 Dolores Huerta and other CSO members later joined Chavez in building the farm labor movement.
-The CSO, however, continued its original mission of civic engagement and community empowerment.
+The CSO, however, continued its original mission of voter registration drives, assistance to immigrants, and advocacy against police brutality.

 Legacy

-The CSO played a crucial role in the Chicano civil rights movement and Latino political empowerment.
-It trained future leaders, including Chavez, Huerta, and other activists who would go on to transform labor rights and Latino political representation.

-While the CSO itself declined in prominence after the 1960s, its methods, strategies, and successes influenced later movements advocating for Latino civil rights, immigrant protections, and labor justice.
-The organization remains a significant chapter in U.S. history, demonstrating the power of grassroots activism in advancing social change.
+The CSO trained organizers including Cesar Chavez and Dolores Huerta, who later became leaders of the United Farm Workers.
+The organization also developed voter-registration and community-organizing methods that were used by later Latino civil-rights groups.

 Community Service Organization, now known as Centro CSO remains active.
 The group, which is based in Boyle Heights, has protested police killings of Chicanos, privatization of education, promoted the environmental cleanup of Exide, and for the rights of the undocumented.

 The archives of the Community Service Organization are held at Stanford University as well as at California State University, Northridge in the Library's Special Collections and Archives.